defndaines/eiga/README.md

 ## Vase

-The [vase](vase) project is written using the [vase](https://github.com/cognitect-labs/vase) Clojure library.
+The [vase](vase) project is written using the [cognitect/vase](https://github.com/cognitect-labs/vase) Clojure library.
 Vase pushes most of the work into configuration files.
 By default, vase uses Datomic to store data.
+Vase is built on top pedestal.

+## Pedestal

+The [pedestal](pedestal) project is written using the (pedestal)[https://github.com/pedestal/pedestal] Clojure library.
+Pedestal provides the web service layer.
+I have not yet determined which database this project will use.

 ## Copyright